Implicit Regularization and Momentum Algorithms in Nonlinearly Parameterized Adaptive Control and Prediction: Direct adaptive control

 where $\lambda : \mathbb{R}^n \times \mathbb{R}_{\geq 0} \rightarrow \mathbb{R}$, $\bphi : \mathbb{R}^n\times\mathbb{R}_{\geq 0} \rightarrow \mathbb{R}^p$, $f_m : \mathbb{R}^n \times \mathbb{R} \times \mathbb{R}_{\geq 0} \rightarrow \mathbb{R}$, and where $f_m$ is monotonic and Lipschitz in $\bphi(\bx, t)^\T\ba$.
 In this setting, $\balf(\bx, t)$ may be taken as $\balf(\bx, t) = (-1)^pD_1\lambda(\bx, t)\bphi(\bx, t)$ where $p=0$ if $f_m$ is non-decreasing in $\bphi^\T\ba$ and $p=1$ if $f_m$ is non-increasing in $\bphi^\T\ba$~\citep{tyukin_paper, tyukin_book}.

 Under Assumption~\ref{assmp:tyukin},~\citet{tyukin_paper} showed that the adaptation law

-with $\bP = \bP^\T > 0$ a positive definite matrix of learning rates of appropriate dimensions ensures that $\tilde{f} \in \LL_2$ over the maximal interval of existence of $\bx$.
-Under suitable conditions on the error model, this then ensures that $\tilde{f} \in \LL_2\cap\LL_\infty$, $\bx(t)$ and $\ha(t)$ both remain bounded for all $t$, and that $\bx\rightarrow\bx_d$.
-The proof follows by consideration of the Lyapunov-like function $V = \frac{1}{2}\tilde{\ba}^\T\bP^{-1}\tilde{\ba}$.
+with $\bP = \bP^\T > 0$ a positive definite matrix of learning rates of appropriate dimensions ensures that $\tilde{f}(\bx(\cdot), \ha(\cdot), \ba, \cdot) \in \LL_2$ over the maximal interval of existence of $\bx(t)$.
+Under suitable conditions on the error model, this then ensures that $\tilde{f}(\bx(\cdot), \ha(\cdot), \ba, \cdot) \in \LL_2\cap\LL_\infty$, $\bx(t)$ and $\ha(t)$ both remain bounded for all $t$, and that $\bx(t)\rightarrow\bx_d(t)$.
+The proof follows by consideration of the Lyapunov-like function $V(\ha) = \frac{1}{2}\tilde{\ba}^\T\bP^{-1}\tilde{\ba}$.

-While $\tilde{f}$ itself is unknown, and hence (\ref{eqn:tyukin_alg}) is not directly implementable, it is contained in $\dot{s}$.
-Intuitively, unknown quantities contained in $\dot{s}$ can be obtained in the adaptation dynamics through a proportional term in $\ha$ that contains $s$.
-This idea of gaining a ``free'' derivative is the basis of the reduced-order Luenberger observer for linear systems~\citep{luenberger}\footnote{Similar concepts can be extended to nonlinear observers; see~\citet{contraction}, Section~4.1.}.
+While $\tilde{f}(\bx, \ha, \ba, t)$ itself is unknown, and hence (\ref{eqn:tyukin_alg}) is not directly implementable, it is contained in $\dot{s}(\bx, \bx_d(t), t)$.
+Intuitively, unknown quantities contained in $\dot{s}(\bx, \bx_d(t), t)$ can be obtained in the adaptation dynamics through a proportional term in $\ha$ that contains $s(\bx, \bx_d(t))$.
+This idea of gaining a ``free'' derivative is the basis of the reduced-order Luenberger observer for linear systems~\citep{luenberger}.
 Proportional-integral adaptive laws of this type have been known as algorithms in finite form~\citep{fradkov-book, tyukin_finite} and appear in the well-known I\&I framework~\citep{II1, II2}.
 Following this prescription, (\ref{eqn:tyukin_alg}) may be implemented in a proportional-integral form,

 Algorithm (\ref{eqn:tyukin_alg}) is similar to a gradient flow algorithm.
 If $f(\bx, \ba, t)$ has the form (\ref{eqn:single_layer}) and is non-decreasing, gradient flow on the loss function $L(\bx, \hat{\ba}, \ba, t) = \frac{1}{2}\tilde{f}^2(\bx, \hat{\ba}, \ba, t)$ with a gain matrix $D_1\bP$ leads to